enspiral/improvements/README.md

 ##Keeping it fresh

-Each two weeks the Catalysts will sweep the improvements list and apply the following filters
+Each two weeks we sweep the improvements list and apply the following filters
-* Any issue in the backlog that is older than three months and not moving forward is closed
+* We close issues in the `backlog` that are older than three months with no activity
-* Any issue that has been in scoping for more than a month is unassigned and moved to the backlog
+* We unassign and shift issues that have been in `scoping` for more than a month to the `backlog`
-* Any issue that has been ready for more than a month and not moved is sent to the backlog
+* We shift issues that have been in `ready` for more than a month to the `backlog`
-* Any issue that is in progress will be prompted for a status update, if they didn't respond to the last prompt then it is moved to the backlog
+* We prompt people assigned to `in progress` issues for a status update.
+If you don't respond by the next sweep we move it to the `backlog`